Melo21/SQL/LeetCode.md

 Update salary set sex = IF(sex = 'm','f','m')

+3. Employees Earning More Than Their Managers

-3. The Employee table holds all employees including their managers.
+The Employee table holds all employees including their managers.
 Every employee has an Id, and there is also a column for the manager Id.
 ```
 +----+-------+--------+-----------+
 | Id | Name  | Salary | ManagerId |